 Mercedes-Benz GLE review

 The Toyota Land Cruiser has been the Japanese brand's seven-seat SUV for many years, but there are no hybrid models in the range.
-The latest Toyota Highlander arrived in 2021, offering a softer but more sophisticated take on what a seven-seat SUV should be.
-It also comes with a hybrid system.
+The Toyota Highlander arrived in 2021, lasting only two years, but offering a softer, more sophisticated take on what a seven-seat SUV should be.
+It also came with hybrid power.

 Toyota Highlander review